 A World without Rules (PowerPoint)

-Secondary linking is a great way to bring pupils together from diverse backgrounds.
+Secondary Schools Linking offers a structured approach to bring pupils together with other students they would otherwise not meet from different backgrounds.
 Below is a short clip showing pupils from an inner city school in Bradford coming together with pupils from a rural school in North Yorkshire.
 Pupils are using drama to reflect on identity and diversity.
 Password: linkingnetwork

 Secondary schools can be a short distance apart but a world away in terms of demographics.
 This video (below) shows students from two schools that are only a mile apart but yet the pupils rarely get an opportunity to interact with each other.
 Students from both schools come together to reflect and discuss the importance of Human Rights.
 Password: linking

 This PowerPoint has just some of the thought provoking artwork taken from the book ‘We Are All Born Free…The Universal Declaration of Human Rights in Pictures’.
-The images help to stimulate thoughtful discussion about Human Rights.
+The images are useful for teachers wanting to stimulate thoughtful discussion about Human Rights.
 (We are all Born Free is a great book to invest in with so many more images that can be used across all key stages and all royalties from the sale of this book are donated to Amnesty International).